Anode Binders for Lithium BatteriesSBR & PVDF Anode binders for use in lithium-ion battery cells

 Our Lithium-ion battery anode active materials include various forms of graphite.

-Targray offers Copper and Nickel Foils depending on the application of the Lithium-ion battery.
+Targray offers Copper and Nickel Foils depending on the energy storage application.